We offer key resources for your organization or laboratory to leverage when implementing clinical laboratory standards in your environment.

-Numerous CLSI documents are referenced in the College of American Pathologists (CAP) Laboratory Accreditation Program Inspection Checklists and serve as key resources in satisfying regulatory requirements.
-CAP Checklists are updated regularly to include CLSI’s standards, guidelines, and other documents as references.
-View the revised crosswalk today!
+Numerous CLSI documents are referenced in the College of American Pathologists (CAP) Accreditation Checklists and serve as key resources in satisfying regulatory requirements.
+CAP Accreditation Checklists are updated regularly to include CLSI’s standards, guidelines, and other documents as references.

 *Updated October 2013!

 The US Food and Drug Administration (FDA) maintains a database of recognized consensus standards.
 Included in the database are over 100 CLSI consensus standards and guidelines.

 *Updated July 2013!

 Please click here for information regarding FDA Recognized Consensus Standards and access to the FDA Recognized Consensus Standards Database.
 CLSI standards and guidelines can be located by searching on “CLSI” and/or “NCCLS.”